The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/best-in-slot.md

     name: 2.31 low-pi set
   - type: etro
     description: >-
-      * Safe to run in any enviorment.
+      * Safe to run in any environment.

-      * A ton of extra MP for those who want to start high before removing piety
+      * A ton of extra MP for those who want to start high before removing Piety.

       * Gives a good Chain and Bio alignment, however downtime will mess this up.